-.Please, would you proofread the seventh part of my short story
+Please, would you proofread the seventh part of my short story

 They say that mercy is one of the greatest characteristics of human beings.
 A person who is not able to forgive will never have a peaceful sleep.

-When Aisha got a visit from her friends friends came to visit, it was always Murad who served them coffee and drinks and even washed dishes.
-She was proud over herselfAisha was pleased with herself.
-She had got a lover, a servant, a cook and a cleaner and all that in a form of a nice body who could also tell jokes if she wanted.
+When Aisha got a visit from her friends it was always Murad who served them coffee and drinks and even washed dishes.
+She was proud over herself.
+She got a lover, a servant, a cook and a cleaner and all that in a form of a nice body who could also tell jokes if she wanted.

-The boss showed her a sheet of paper with her signature and she remembered vaguely that once, when they had been drinking and she was tipsy, Murad had put in front of her a sheet of paper and asked her to sign it.
+The boss showed her a sheet of paper and her signature and she remembered vaguely that once when they drunk the whole night and she was tipsy Murad put in front of her a sheet of paper and asked her to sign it.

-She thanked the boss and returned to her flat, determined that this time she would throw Murad out, no matter what he said.
+She thanked the boss and returned to his flat, determined that this time she would throw him out no matter what he said.
 She made a scene.
-She shouted so loudly that all her neighbours heard her.
-She threatened him with the police.
+She shouted so loud that all her neighbours heard her.
+He threatened him with the police.
 He could end up in prison.
-He was a swine who had abused her hospitality.
+He was swine who had abused her hospitality.

 The white Volvo drove off and disappeared into a grey, monotonous Swedish autumn day.